 All you need to do is show up and celebrate this profoundly life-changing moment with your partner.

 Frequently requested services include the sourcing of a perfect place to propose (e.g., exclusive residential rooftop or hotel terrace, private Seine River yacht, charming French Château), orchestra-level musicians, dazzling decor & floral designs, fine-dining with butler, hotel suite embellishment, photo & video, and much more.

 We encourage you to use the jump tabs above to skip to Chapter 2 for a deep dive into why to hire a local event planner for your Paris engagement.

 On which finger do you put the engagement ring?

 In most cultures, the diamond engagement ring goes on the “ring” finger of the left hand (the fourth finger).

 How (and where) to buy the perfect diamond engagement ring?

 We could write an entire guide on how and where to buy the perfect diamond engagement ring.

-However, it's not the point of this Paris proposal guide, and quite frankly, there are loads of other excellent resources.
+However, it’s not the point of this guide, and quite frankly, there are many other excellent resources.

-We'd suggest taking the ring purchase seriously.
-It's a significant investment, and you want to get this one right.
-So, do substantial research and, above all, consider your partner's style.
+We’d suggest taking the ring purchase seriously.
+It’s a significant investment, and you want to get it right.
+So, do substantial research and, above all, consider your partner’s style.